 There is no doubt that Dubai has become a global destination, attracting people from around the world to live, work, or visit.

 The first question that comes to people’s minds when they decide to settle in Dubai or as they move apartments is where to stay.
 Therefore, the journey of renting in Dubai starts, and, depending on budgets, some tenants may go for furnished apartments while others may opt for unfurnished units.
 Monthly rent in Dubai differs from one area to another; therefore, it is always recommended to find the right developer that will help you make the right decision based on your budget, proximities, and lifestyle.
-This is where wasl properties comes in, as its portfolio boasts an abundance of projects across Dubai suiting all tenants’ preferences.
+This is where Wasl comes in, as its portfolio boasts an abundance of projects across Dubai suiting all tenants’ preferences.

 Getting your tenancy contract

 After you select the area you plan to reside in and visit the property to check if it ticks all your boxes, you need to obtain your tenancy contract from the developer or real estate agent.
 This document is what regulates the rental property market and confirms your property leasing, preventing misunderstandings and future disputes that may occur.

 Issuing an Ejari certificate

 Once you receive your tenancy contract, you need to issue an Ejari certificate, which guarantees openness and transparency between the landlord and the tenant, fully integrating rental contracts into the legal system and allowing for easy contract revision in the event of a disagreement.
 The Ejari certificate also ensures that the rights of both the tenant and the landlord are ensured in the case of a conflict.